 Given the nightmarish international publicity about Mexico’s drug wars, safety and security issues are obviously of concern.
 Until recently Cuernavaca escaped the shootouts that characterize the hapless border cities.
 Hence some drug lords took advantage to hide their safe houses in suburban residential developments and government forces have confiscated dozens of them.
 But the violence is a matter of drug lords killing other drug lords.
 Tourists and ex-pats are not the targets nor the victims.
 The murder rate is lower than that in cities of comparable size in the U.S (See my post “Security Tops the Agenda in Morelos.”)

 In the 1960s Cuernavaca was discovered by North American and European students attracted to schools specializing in teaching Spanish to foreigners.
 More than 30 North American universities send study-abroad students to schools boasting no more than five students per class.
 Such schools proliferated making Cuernavaca perhaps the best place in the world to study Spanish.
+(See https://jimhornnews.com/2015/08/10/study-abroad-why-choose-mexico-its-preeminence-its-impediments).
 Alas, the U.S. perception of violence in Mexico caused a huge drop in enrollments so many classes have only two or three students per teacher now.
-For those too busy to enroll in classes, private tutors will come to your home for less than ten dollars an hour.
+For those too busy to enroll in classes, private tutors will come to your home for about ten dollars an hour.
 And study you should because Cuernavaca is a thoroughly Mexican city, not a gringo town.
 The small ex-pat community offers occasional activities, but the city has no outsized foreign colony like some places where retirees expect the maid to learn English.
 You have to work a bit more in Cuernavaca, which might explain why it has been relatively overlooked.
 Those, like me, who have come to feel at home here don’t want to live anywhere else.